sachin136631/PixelPerfect/README.md

 6. **Firebase Storage:** Data is securely stored in Firebase for efficient retrieval and scalability.

 ## Future Scope
-**Enhanced Analytics Dashboard** More comprehensive data visualization and performance analysis.
+1. **Enhanced Analytics Dashboard:**  More comprehensive data visualization and performance analysis..
-**Deeper AI Integration** Deeper AI Integration **Websocket integration** Websocket integration for real time updation of data **Multiple versions of sites** More than two templates of sites can be compared to get comprehensive data
+2. **Deeper AI Integration:** Deeper AI Integration.
+3. **Websocket integration:** Websocket integration for real time updation of data.
+4. **Multiple versions of sites:** More than two templates of sites can be compared to get comprehensive data.